-Best Cloud Archival Storage Solutions for 2023: Online Backup for Archiving & Long-Term Data Storage
+The 5 Best Cloud Archival Storage Solutions for 2025

 Looking for a cloud archival storage solution?
 We’ve got you covered with some of the best solutions on the market.
 This list includes popular backup services that regularly make our lists for good reasons, plus data storage management software that may not have been on your radar until now.

-Cloud archival storage is different from online data backup.
+Cloud data archival solutions (also known as cold data storage) are different from cloud data backup.
 This type of cloud storage helps you preserve data that you rarely access, helping you maximize data storage space and save on long-term data retention.
 Data stored this way can be accessed for periodic investigations and audits, but is made inaccessible to unauthorized users.

 If you’re looking to archive your data in the cloud, there are a good number of cloud backup providers to choose from.
-We’ve recommended the best of them in this list.
+We’ve recommended the best data archiving software in this list.
 While each of these backup solutions checks most boxes with regard to cloud backup and cloud archive storage, they also come with unique features that make them more attractive for archive storage.

 Given the length of time archived data lives in the cloud, there’s no shortage of features that come in handy when storing this type of data.
 These cloud backup services meet this need in different ways.
 If you’re just looking for a quick answer, IDrive is your best bet, but one of the other four alternatives on the list might suit your needs better.